21chenb/flashback/readme.md

 ## Autotuner
-In Pytorch land, Triton has an autotuner that lets you input a menu of possible hyperparmarameters for your kernel execution and automatically grid search over them to identify the best possible configuration.
+In Pytorch land, Triton has an autotuner that lets you input a menu of possible hyperparameters for your kernel execution and automatically grid search over them to identify the best possible configuration.
 In Jax land, Pallas has [no such tool](https://github.com/jax-ml/jax/issues/24340#issuecomment-2420227141).